HwWobbe/WipHww/README.md

 # 2022.04:
-* confirm ExportImport is now easier via 'modified'
+* confirm ExportImport is now easier via 'modified' & create its toggle
 * efficient communication with less technical collaborators is promoting the use of RemNote and Notion.
 * * these are remarkably similar ( to the poiny that they appear to be based on the same underlying software )
 * 2022-04-02: started TestProject(s) for DIG & ME